ESMValGroup/ESMValTool_Tutorial/_episodes/02-installation.md

 >
 > 1) If you have access to a server where ESMValTool is already installed
 > as a module, for e.g., the ``CEDA JASMIN`` server, you can simply
-> load the module and start using ESMValTool with the following :
+> load the module with the following:
 > ```bash
 > module load esmvaltool
 > ```